Rails provides a smooth

 We could be ommiting Webpacker for production only if we don’t depend on

-Then we can rely on Bundler configuration to set the right groups for the task at hand:
+Once that’s done, let’s also instruct Bundler to load the configuration to set the right groups for the task at hand:

 without option won’t load these assets gems but will fail whenever you try to use them in the configuration directly.
 This shouldn’t be an issue for a brand new Rails 6.1 application with Webpacker, but if your